blazing-threads/CLI-Press/README.md

 # Themes

 A theme defines press instructions to handle styling and templates to handle layouts.
 There is a default theme shipped with *CLI Press* but you can also create custom themes.
 You can configure it to look in two theme directories, a personal one and a system one.
 Then you can share community themes as well as have personal themes.
 Templates and press instructions are resolved in order so personal themes can override system themes which will override the default theme.
 Additionally, press instructions can be placed in any directory to override all other settings.
+Finally, you can also define instance themes that are included with the documentation files.
+These instance themes can be full-blown themes in their own right, or be used to override personal, system, or base themes.

 # Presets